Crown-Commercial-Service/CMp-Architecture-Decision-Records/doc/adr/0002-use-auth0-in-private-beta.md

 ## Decision

+### option 1

 We will use [Auth0](https://auth0.com) for authentication on a temporary basis.

 Auth0 is an authentication service that uses the OAuth protocol.
 It provides and simple integration path, and is free for several thousand active users.

+### option 1

+We will use AWS Cognito for authentication on a temporary basis.

+Cognito is tied in with our existing infrastructure approach and easy to integrate.

 We acknowledge that we are incurring technical debt by not integrating immediately with DfE Sign-In, however we believe that this will let us move more quickly during development.